 The possible problems with the shoes are their:

-- Vibrant colors: Although the styling makes for a very practical walking shoe, it doesn’t allow the shoe to suit a variety of occasions as the color choices are a lot more vibrant and the shoe itself is relatively large compared to some other options that are available.
+- Vibrant shoe colors: Although the styling makes for a very practical walking shoe, it doesn't allow the shoe to suit a variety of occasions as the color choices are a lot more vibrant and the shoe itself is relatively large compared to some other available options.

 - Lace placement: The laces don't pass through the body of the shoe but instead through tabs on the top of the shoe.
 These tabs are more prone to breaking, and users won't be able to replace them, so they'll be left with loose or useless walking shoes.

 New Balance is a world-renowned footwear manufacturer, and the WW577 is another testament to their quality craftsmanship.